r4mz3r0/Spoofing-CallerID-Ultimate-Edition/README.md

 ## WARNING!
 - Educational Purpose Only.
 Improper use of this technique/tools may lead to imprisonment.
 - Creator *Ramiro Gonzalez Galvez* is not liable.
-- Don't be an idiot.
+- Don't be an idiot!
+Don't be evil.